-Pearlman's campaign for delegate to the Massachusetts Federation of Teachers: AFT and AFL-CIO conventions and the Greater Boston Labor Council centered on busing, the key question which all the other candidates sought to ignore, and on the social service cutbacks and projected layoffs of public employees.
+and projected layoffs of public employees.
 His election statement, which included a broad program for class-struggle unionism and independent political action, stressed the organic connection between the democratic rights of black people and the gains of organized labor:

 "The racist anti-busing ROAR forces must be defeated!
 While today that movement is directed against the rights of black people, tomorrow it will line up with their friends on the School Committee against the BTU and the entire labor movement.
 The anti-black, anti-semitic, anti-labor scum of the Nazis and the Klan have come to Boston to feed on and encourage this movement.
-It is the elementary duty of the BTU to defend the democratic rights of black people for equality in education, to defend citywide busing and its extension into the suburbs, and to initiate a defense of black school children against racist attacks
+It is the elementary duty of the BTU to defend the democratic rights of black people for equality in education, to defend citywide busing and its extension into the suburbs, and to initiate a defense of black school children against racist attacks.

-..
-The BTU and AFT must forge ties of solidarity with state workers, welfare recipients, oppressed minorities and all the labor movementsections of otherwise this union will find itself isolated and defenseless when our rights and livelihood come under attack.'
+"...
+The BTU and AFT must forge ties of solidarity with state workers, welfare recipients, oppressed minorities and all sections of the labor movement otherwise this union will find itself isolated and defenseless when our rights and livelihood come under attack."